aristanetworks/avd/adr/schema/schema-0007-close-nested-mappings-and-open-integration-roots.md

 ### Consequences

-- Good, because invalid nested AVD keys fail early instead of disappearing from output.
-- Good, because intentional integration boundaries remain possible.
-- Bad, because adding a supported nested setting always requires a schema change.
+- Unknown nested AVD settings fail validation, and adding a supported setting requires a schema change.
+- Shared inventory and documented custom-data boundaries may retain keys owned outside the local schema.
-- Bad, because open roots cannot detect every top-level typo without knowing which project owns the key.
+- An open root cannot classify every unknown top-level key as a typo because ownership may belong to another integration.

+### Risks and Mitigations

+- **Risk:** A broadly open mapping hides misspelled AVD settings.
+  **Mitigation:** Require a stated external owner or extension contract, keep controlled descendants closed, and test each new open boundary.

 ### Confirmation

 The meta-schema default for `allow_other_keys` remains false.
 Reviewers must require a stated external owner or extension contract for each true value.
 Validation tests must cover both rejection in a controlled mapping and retention at each new open boundary.

+## Examples or Expected Semantics

+A misspelled key such as `uplnk_type` inside an AVD-controlled node setting is rejected.
+An unrelated variable at a documented shared inventory root is retained because AVD does not own that namespace.
+A mapping whose key names come from a user-defined catalog remains typed through `dynamic_keys` instead of setting `allow_other_keys: true`.

 ## Pros and Cons of the Options